QuentinRa/blog.quentinra.dev/tools/git/master/rebase.md

 [Go back](../index.md#git-master)

-You can edit your commit history using `git rebase`, to merge commits, edit a message, remove a commit etc.
+You can edit your commit history using `git rebase`, to merge commits, edit a message, remove a commit, etc.

 ```bash
 git rebase -i